bagisto/user-guide/src/multi-vendor-marketplace/dealership-management.md

 From the Admin Dashboard, the admin has the authority to approve or disapprove products created by dealers.
 Only approved products will appear on the storefront.

+This process allows the admin to Assign Product from Master Catalog and ensure all dealer listings maintain consistent data quality.

 Go to **Marketplace >> Products** to view and manage all your products from the seller dashboard.

 <img src="/images/multi-vendor-marketplace/07-admin-product-page.png" alt="Global Commission Configuration" />